Reposted with permission from AIM Group‘s Classified Intelligence Report.

 The launch of Premier Agent resulted in a high-profile revolt by a number of brokers in the city.
 Some even threatened to boycott StreetEasy entirely.

-Corcoran CEO Pam Liebman and Brown Harris Stevens’ Hall Willkie called Premier Agent “pay-to-play” and unethical, and said that it rendered a broker’s expertise and reputation “meaningless.”
+At one point, Corcoran CEO Pam Liebman and Brown Harris Stevens’ Hall Willkie called Premier Agent “pay-to-play” and unethical, and said that it rendered a broker’s expertise and reputation “meaningless.”